 OMD Electricity (1979)

 FAC6 was the first single to be released on Factory.
-Tony Wilson has often been credited with discovering OMD, but it has also been said that he did not have a particularly good musical ear and was largely oblivious to their charms.
-The instigation to release ‘Electricity’ on Factory came from his then wife Lindsay.
-According to her memoir ‘Mr Manchester and the Factory Girl’, the former Mrs Wilson reckoned that the decision to allow OMD to sign to Dindisc was a tit-for-tat response by her husband, to spite her in their fractious relationship.
-Their marriage finally ended in 1983.
+Tony Wilson has often been credited with discovering OMD, but it has also been said that he was largely oblivious to their charms.
+The instigation to release ‘Electricity’ on Factory came from his then-wife Lindsay.
+According to her memoir ‘Mr Manchester and the Factory Girl’, the former Mrs Wilson reckoned that the decision to allow OMD to sign to Dindisc was a tit-for-tat response by her husband, to spite her in their fractious marriage.

 Available on the OMD album ‘Peel Sessions 1979-1983’ via Virgin Records